straut12/sj4u-gh/_pages/ref/data-analysis/databases.md

 ```console
 SELECT * FROM `esp2nred`.`data` ORDER BY date DESC LIMIT 20;
 ```
-WHERE is used to limit the number of rows returned
+WHERE is a search condition used to limit the number of rows returned
+ - WHERE expression OPERATOR expression
  - WHERE humidity > 50
+ - WHERE device = 'esp32'
  - Can use wildcards
  - WHERE device LIKE '%esp%'